tito-arch/BABC-2/content/posts/whatsapp-new-features-2023.md

 with these avatars, you will be able to use your avatar as your profile photo and you will also be allowed to even choose out of **36 custom stickers** that will symbolize different emotions and characters for a particular avatar.

-For those who are WhatsApp users but like keeping a low profile about themselves and keeping their life private WhatsApp avatars got u since now you will not be required to use your photo. you can easily use these 3D avatars.
+For those who are WhatsApp users but like keeping a low profile about themselves and keeping their life private WhatsApp avatars got u since now you will not be required to use your photo. you can easily use these **3D avatars**.

 ![](/uploads/02_avatars-in-chat.webp)